adamsalter/sitemap_generator/README.md

 Notes
 =======

-1) Only tested/working on Rails 2.3.2, no guarantees made for any other versions of Rails.
+1) Tested/working on Rails 1.x.x <=> 2.x.x, no guarantees made for Rails 3.0.

 2) For large sitemaps it may be useful to split your generation into batches to avoid running out of memory.
 E.g.: